 First Lien Mortgages

-The term “first lien mortgages” is defined as all loans meeting the definition of FR Y-9C, Schedule HC-C, item 1(c)(2)(a).
+The term “first lien mortgages” is defined as all loans meeting the definition of FR Y-9C, Schedule HC-C, item 1.c.(2)(a).
 The loan population includes all loans directly held in the BHC’s portfolio.

 Junior Lien HELOANs

-The term “junior lien HELOANs” is defined as all loans meeting the definition of FR Y-9C, Schedule HC-C, Item 1(c)(2)(b).
+The term “junior lien HELOANs” is defined as all loans meeting the definition of FR Y-9C, Schedule HC-C, Item 1.c.(2)(b).
 The loan population includes all loans directly held in the BHC’s portfolio.

 HELOCs

-The term “HELOCs” (home equity line of credit) is defined as all loans meeting the definition of FR Y-9C, Schedule HC-C, Item 1(c)(1).
+The term “HELOCs” (home equity line of credit) is defined as all loans meeting the definition of FR Y-9C, Schedule HC-C, Item 1.c.(1).
 The active loan population includes all loans directly held in the BHC’s portfolio

 Other (specify in documentation)